Mark E. Rogers

 Mark E. Rogers (April 19, 1952 – February 2, 2014) was an American author and illustrator.

 Biography

 Rogers, while a student at Pt.
-Pleasant Beach High School, wrote a short novel, The Runestone, which has since been adapted into Willard Carroll's 1990 film starring Peter Riegert and Joan Severance, although it remains unpublished.... except as a numbered, signed limited edition chapbook published by Burning Bush Press in 1979.
+Pleasant Beach High School, wrote a short novel, The Runestone, which was adapted into Willard Carroll's 1990 film starring Peter Riegert and Joan Severance, although it remains unpublished, except as a numbered, signed limited edition chapbook published by Burning Bush Press in 1979.
 At the University of Delaware he continued his interest in writing, graduating summa cum laude with a Bachelor of Arts degree in 1974.
 He was elected to membership in Phi Beta Kappa.

 He thereafter became a professional writer.
 His published works include the Samurai Cat series; a number of novels, The Dead, Zorachus, and the latter's sequel, The Nightmare of God; a series of books known as Blood of the Lamb; and another series called Zancharthus.
-He has also published three art portfolios and a collection of his pin-up paintings, Nothing But A Smile.
+He also published three art portfolios and a collection of his pin-up paintings, Nothing But A Smile.